vic-95/vic-95.github.io/_posts/2021-09-09-R-vs-Other-Languages.md

 I learned the lo-code Zoho language, Deluge (Java-esque, but with a bunch of built-in functions.
 Similar to the Salesforce language) when we started working with that CRM for work.
-Deluge isn’t really a comparable language since it is used only in very specific circumastances.
+Deluge isn’t really a comparable language since it is used only in very specific circumstances.
 It’s a cool little language that makes me think I’d like Java.
 It has some weird quirks, but wasn’t difficult to learn.
 Its documented quite well.